ele-ben/functions-experiments/ReadMe.txt

 by Elena Benini, elena.benini@psych.rwth-aachen.de March-April 2020

+Please download funx_10.py file and make sure to make it callable with

+import sys
+sys.path.append(r'C:\Users\your_path')

+or puting it in the same folder of the files calling it.

 ---- Improvements of version 10 ----

 1. balanceTransitionsMinus1_str allows to directly insert your task names as